noec764/erpnext/docs/dooks/accounts/payment-terms.md

 <!-- add-breadcrumbs -->
 # Payment Terms
-You can save your business' payment terms on Dooks and include it in all documents in the sales/purchase cycle and Dooks will make all the proper general ledger entries accordingly.
+You can save your business' payment terms on Dokie and include it in all documents in the sales/purchase cycle and Dokie will make all the proper general ledger entries accordingly.

 The documents you can attach Payment Terms to are:
 - Sales Invoice